-The CR-PAS involves an assessment of the performance of community radios based on 60 indicators grouped under seven performance areas or broad categories - community participation and ownership, governance, radio programs, station management, resource structure and resource management, financial management, and networking.
-The assessment framework is based on nationally and internationally accepted norms and standards of good broadcasting combined with the ideals of community radio, and good management practices.
-These have been translated into objectively measurable indicators, which is the basis for measuring performance.
+The CR-PAS involves an assessment of the performance of community radios based on 60 indicators grouped under seven performance areas or broad categories - community participation and ownership, governance, radio programs, station management, resource structure and management, financial management, and networking.
+The assessment framework is and internationally and internationally accepted norms and standards of good broadcasting with the ideals of community radio, and good management practices.
+These have been into objectively measurable indicators, which is the basis for measuring performance, Table 3.